alaskanpuffin/maintenance/README.md

 `DB_USERNAME` username of a database user with read/write permissions.
 `DB_PASSWORD` password for the above user.
 `DB_HOST` IP of the MSSQL server.

+Can also be ran using Docker, build an image with the included Dockerfile.